-- 12.2 Haringey has one of the highest levels of mental health illnesses in London.
-Such factors increase the risk to mental health, such as deprivation, unemployment and homelessness, all of which are more concentrated in the east of the borough.
-29 per 1,000 living in Haringey are on Employment and Support Allowance (ESA) claimants for mental and behavioural disorders.
-This is higher than the London (22.5 per 1,000) and England (27.3 per 1,000) averages (PHE, 2019). - 12.3 The estimated prevalence of common mental disorders in Haringey for ages 16 and over is 22.3%, which is higher than London (19.3%) and England (16.9%)(PHE, 2017).
+- 11.1 Haringey has high level of factors that increase the risk to mental health, such as deprivation, unemployment and homelessness, all of which are more concentrated in the east of the borough.
 The proportion of residents living alone (24%) locally is greater than in London and England (22% and 18% respectively).
 Five in every 1,000 residents in Haringey are homeless, a rate which is higher than the London average (Source: DCLG).
 Joblessness is higher in the east and 48% of people claiming allowance have mental health behavioral disorders.
-Increases in unemployment, debt, overcrowding and homelessness (driven by changes to the temporary accommodation subsidy system, combined with high rents) can potentially further increase the level of mental health problems in Haringey.

-- 12.4 People with mental health conditions experience more physical ill health and earlier mortality than the rest of the population.
+Increases in unemployment, debt, overcrowding and homelessness (driven by changes to the temporary accommodation subsidy system, combined with high rents) can potentially further increase the level of mental health problems in Haringey. - 11.2 Mental health conditions are very common, affecting one in four people at some point in their life and one in six adults at any one time.
+Mental health conditions include depression, anxiety, psychosis, schizophrenia and dementia.
+Together, they account for the single largest source of disability and ill health in the UK.
+Although suicide is relatively rare, it is an important cause of preventable deaths with lasting, devastating impacts on those bereaved. - 11.3 People with mental health conditions experience more physical ill health and earlier mortality than the rest of the population.
 Mental ill health, and the stigma and discrimination associated with it, can have negative impacts on every aspect of life, including social inclusion, employment and education, with economic hardship and physical ill-health leading to a significant risk of earlier death.
-Good mental health is also characterized by wellbeing, self-esteem and social inclusion. - 12.5 There were 22,752 adults diagnosed with depression, anxiety or both registered with Haringey GP practices in 2018. - Sixty-one per cent of people aged 18 and over diagnosed with depression and/or anxiety were women in 2013. - 4,103 adults with a serious mental illness were registered with a Haringey GP practice in 2018. - 64 suicide deaths were reported in Haringey between 2015-2017 - 12.6 In Haringey, 3% of people of Black or Black British ethnicity have a diagnosis of serious mental illness, higher than other ethnic groups. - In Haringey, BME groups and LGBT people are more likely to be diagnosed with a psychotic disorder. - In Haringey, people living in deprived areas are more likely to be affected by depression. - 12.7 Over the past few years there has been a growing recognition of the need to make dramatic improvements to mental health services for CYP.
+Good mental health is also characterized by wellbeing, self-esteem and social inclusion. - 11.4 There were 22,752 adults diagnosed with depression, anxiety or both registered with Haringey GP practices in 2018. - Sixty-one per cent of people aged 18 and over diagnosed with depression and/or anxiety were women in 2013. - 4,103 adults with a serious mental illness were registered with a Haringey GP practice in 2018. - 64 suicide deaths were reported in Haringey between 2015-2017 - 11.5 In Haringey, 3% of people of Black or Black British ethnicity have a diagnosis of serious mental illness, higher than other ethnic groups. - In Haringey, BME groups and LGBT people are more likely to be diagnosed with a psychotic disorder. - In Haringey, people living in deprived areas are more likely to be affected by depression. - 11.6 Over the past few years there has been a growing recognition of the need to make dramatic improvements to mental health services for CYP.
 50% of mental health problems are established by age 14 and 75% by age 24.
 A child with good mental health is much more likely to have good mental health as an adult, to be able to take on adult responsibilities and fulfil their potential.
 It is anticipated that the levels of mental ill-health will increase over the coming years as the current economic climate of long term austerity causes more financial hardship and unemployment and fears of destitution.
 Unfortunately, no models exist which can account for these changes.
-However, assuming no change in underlying prevalence of mental health conditions, then we estimate that due to population structure changes alone: - Approximately300 additional cases of serious mental illnesses, rising to around 4,400 diagnosed cases overall. - The number of adults with depression and/or anxiety will increase from 22,752in 2018 to 30,900 by 2028.
-A part of this increase will come from the 5,500 16-24 year olds who are currently estimated to have depression or anxiety. - 12.8 Access to gambling venues increases gambling activity and problem gambling.
-Problem and pathological gambling is linked to poor health, low level and severe mental health problems and a co-dependence on alcohol.
+However, assuming no change in underlying prevalence of mental health conditions, then we estimate that due to population structure changes alone: